These Were the Ten Worst Performing Cryptocurrencies in May 2022

 ApeCoin (APE, -60%)

 Launched in March 2022, it is an ERC-20 governance and utility token that is used within the APE Ecosystem.
 Holders of APE vote on how the ApeCoin DAO Ecosystem Fund should be used.
 APE is down by over 1% in the last seven days, and is currently trading at over $6.
-It has an all-time high of $39.40 (March 2022) and an all-time low of $1 (March 2022).7 Travel Stocks That Will Benefit as Covid Restrictions End
+It has an all-time high of $39.40 (March 2022) and an all-time low of $1 (March 2022).7 Metaverse Stocks That May Go Out of This World

 .